-1 "(4) This subsection may not be used as a defense to 2 a claim under subsection (a)(2) or (b), nor may this sub- 3 section permit a nonprofit library, archives, or educational 4 institution to manufacture, import, offer to the public, pro- 5 vide, or otherwise traffic in any technology which cir- 6 cumvents a technological protection measure.
-7 "(5) In order for a library or archives to qualify for 8 the exemption under this subsection, the collections of that 9 library or archives shall be- 10 "(A) open to the public; or 11 "(B) available not only to researchers affiliated 12 with the library or archives or with the institution of 13 which it is a part, but also to other persons doing re- 14 search in a specialized field.
-15 "(f) LAW ENFORCEMENT AND INTELLIGENCE ACTIVI- 16 TIES.-This section does not prohibit any lawfully author- 17 ized investigative, protective, or intelligence activity of a 18 law enforcement agency of the United States, a State, or 19 a political subdivision of a State, or of an intelligence agen- 20 cy of the United States.
-21 "§ 1202.
-Integrity of copyright management informa- 22 tion 23 "(a) False Copyright Management Informa- 24 TION -No nerson shall knowingly-
+1 "(4) This subsection may not be used as a defense to 2 a claim under subsection (a)(2) or (b), nor may this sub-3 section permit a nonprofit library, archives, or educational 4 institution to manufacture, import, offer to the public, pro-5 vide, or otherwise traffic in any technology which cir-6 cumvents a technological protection measure.

+7 "(5) In order for a library or archives to qualify for 8 the exemption under this subsection, the collections of that 9 library or archives shall be-

+10 "(A) open to the public; or

+"(B) available not only to researchers affiliated with the library or archives or with the institution of which it is a part, but also to other persons doing research in a specialized field.

+15 "(f) LAW ENFORCEMENT AND INTELLIGENCE ACTIVI-16 TIES.-This section does not prohibit any lawfully author-17 ized investigative, protective, or intelligence activity of a 18 law enforcement agency of the United States, a State, or 19 a political subdivision of a State, or of an intelligence agen-20 cy of the United States.

+21 "§1202.
+Integrity of copyright management informa22 tion

+23 "(a) FALSE COPYRIGHT MANAGEMENT INFORMA24 TION.-No person shall knowingly-

-1 "(1) provide copyright management information 2 that is false, or 3 "(2) distribute or import for public distribution 4 copyright management information that is false, 5 with the intent to induce, enable, facilitate, or conceal in- 6 fringement.
-7 "(b) REMOVAL OR ALTERATION OF COPYRIGHT MAN- 8 AGEMENT INFORMATION.-No person shall, without the au- 9 thority of the copyright owner or the law- 0 "(1) intentionally remove or alter any copyright 1 management information, 2 "(2) distribute or import for distribution copy- 13 right management information, knowing that the 4 copyright management information has been removed 15 or altered without authority of the copyright owner or 16 the law, or 17 "(3) distribute, import for distribution, or pub- 8 licly perform works, copies of works, or phonorecords, 19 knowing that the copyright management information 20 has been removed or altered without authority of the 21 copyright owner or the law, 22 knowing or, with respect to civil remedies under section 23 1203, having reasonable grounds to know, that it will in- 24 duce, enable, facilitate, or conceal an infringement of any 25 right under this title.
+1 "(1) provide copyright management information 2 that is false. or 3 "(2) distribute or import for public distribution 4 copyright management information that is false. with the intent to induce, enable, facilitate, or conceal in-5 6 fringement.
+7 "(b) REMOVAL OR ALTERATION OF COPYRIGHT MAN-AGEMENT INFORMATION.-No person shall, without the au-8 9 thority of the copyright owner or the law-10 "(1) intentionally remove or alter any copyright 11 management information.
+12 "(2) distribute or import for distribution copy-13 right management information. knowing that the 14 copyright management information has been removed 15 or altered without authority of the copyright owner or 16 the law, or 17 "(3) distribute, import for distribution, or pub-18 licly perform works, copies of works, or phonorecords, 19 knowing that the copyright management information 20 has been removed or altered without authority of the 21 copyright owner or the law. knowing or, with respect to civil remedies under section 22 1203, having reasonable grounds to know, that it will in-23

+24 duce, enable, facilitate, or conceal an infringement of any

+25 right under this title.